 Mathematics: Across the school children are taught in mixed ability groupings.
-From Year 2 the parallel classes are split into three groups to ensure smaller class sizes.
-Within Years 2 and 3 there is a support group alongside two mixed ability groups.
-Within Year 5 there is an extension group alongside two mixed ability groups.
-In Year 6, due to the smaller number of children, there are two mixed ability groups.
+From Year 2 the parallel classes are split into three mixed ability groups to ensure smaller class sizes.
+The range of abilities is catered for and tasks are suitably differentiated to ensure appropriate support and challenge.

 English: These lessons are taught in mixed ability groupings across the school.
 As with Mathematics, from Year 2, the parallel classes are split into three groups.
-In years 2 and 3 a small support group runs alongside the two mixed ability groups.
-In Year 6 due to the smaller number of children there are two mixed ability groups.

 We are continually reviewing the structure of our groupings in both Mathematics and English to ensure the best possible outcomes for each child.